-FC Schalke 04 v Bayern Munich
+FC Schalke 04 0-3 Bayern Munich

 Corner, FC Bayern München.
 Conceded by Ralf Fährmann.

-Penalty conceded by Naldo (FC Schalke 04) with a hand ball in the penalty area.

-Offside, FC Schalke 04.
-Amine Harit tries a through ball, but Bastian Oczipka is caught offside.

 Attempt saved.
-Amine Harit (FC Schalke 04) left footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Bastian Oczipka.
+James Rodríguez (FC Bayern München) left footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by Thomas Müller with a cross.

-Thilo Kehrer (FC Schalke 04) wins a free kick in the defensive half.
+Nabil Bentaleb (FC Schalke 04) wins a free kick in the defensive half.

-Rafinha (FC Bayern München) wins a free kick in the defensive half.
+Thomas Müller (FC Bayern München) wins a free kick in the defensive half.

 Foul by Leon Goretzka (FC Schalke 04).

-Attempt missed.
-Javi Martínez (FC Bayern München) header from the centre of the box is too high.
-Assisted by Joshua Kimmich with a cross following a corner.

 Attempt saved.
-Thomas Müller (FC Bayern München) left footed shot from the left side of the box is saved in the centre of the goal.
-Assisted by James Rodríguez with a through ball.

-Attempt saved.
-Sebastian Rudy (FC Bayern München) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by James Rodríguez.
+Yevhen Konoplyanka (FC Schalke 04) right footed shot from outside the box is saved in the top centre of the goal.
+Assisted by Thilo Kehrer with a headed pass.

-Corner, FC Bayern München.
-Conceded by Naldo.
+Corner, FC Schalke 04.
+Conceded by Joshua Kimmich.

-James Rodríguez (FC Bayern München) wins a free kick in the attacking half.

-Foul by Weston McKennie (FC Schalke 04).
+Foul by Arturo Vidal (FC Bayern München).